Orwell Astronomical Society (Ipswich)

 In the car park, Martin Cook had the brainwave of arranging visitors' cars in herring bone fashion round the school drive.
 This was a great success and hugely improved the density of parking - it was surprising that no-one had thought of it before!
 A few minutes after 19:30, we knew that we were in business when six cars arrived in as many seconds.
 The new parking arrangements enabled all the cars to park just as quickly; in fact, it was possible for two cars to park at the same time, a feat not achieved previously!
 A total of 50 cars arrived on Saturday.

 Some 30 minutes after the first cars arrived, Dan Wood, a member of the Orwell Park School staff, joined us in the car park.
-Dan is a member of the School events team, and although I have previously had email and telephone contact with him to make arrangements for the Open Weekend, this was our first face to face meeting.
+Dan is a member of the School events team, and although I have previously had contact with him to make arrangements for the Open Weekend, this was our first face to face meeting.
 He seemed impressed with our car parking arrangements!

 Dan told us that the school had been booked for a wedding reception extending into the evening, and that ceremonies would conclude with a firework display.
 This was first scheduled for 21:00, but kept being put back as the speeches over-ran.
 The pyrotechnics finally took place at 21:45.
-The display lasted for about 10 minutes, using professional fireworks, and made an interesting conclusion to our first evening (probably never to be repeated!)
+The display lasted about 10 minutes, using professional fireworks, and made an interesting conclusion to our first evening (probably never to be repeated!)

 Sunday evening began initially with more cloud cover than on Saturday, but by 21:00 the skies had become quite clear.
 As is to be expected on a Sunday we had fewer visitors, but we did have a group visit from an unexpected source.
 At about 20:00 a fire engine arrived at the main gate.
 Our initial reaction was: where is the fire?
 But none of the school fire alarms were sounding.
 On approaching the appliance I was told that the fire crew had come to visit the Observatory and fully intended to pay the entrance fee.
 It appeared to be an evening jolly, or was it?
 The fire crew said that they would not come up to the Observatory immediately as they were expecting more colleagues to arrive.
 They parked in front of the School and waited.
 Their arrival caused much comment amongst members on car park duty: ideas ranged from the mundane to the scandalous.
 Was the fire crew here on official business and if so who had invited them?
 Or were they the cabaret act booked to celebrate someone's birthday in style?
 After about 20 minutes, sure enough the second fire appliance arrived.
 To our great surprise it was a turntable engine.
 It took several shunt manoeuvres before it was able to enter the School grounds through the narrow gates.
 Orwell Park Observatory then became a temporary out-station for the entire evening shift from Colchester Road Fire Station.
 Although the fire crew was on call all the time they were with us, fortunately no emergencies occurred!